awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## December 16th, 2018

+All Luddite kits have shipped! (except for one - if it's yours, you already know).
+They should be arriving this upcoming week!
+Please email me if you have any questions or concerns, or encounter any problems with the kits.

 ## December 10th, 2018

 I contacted the seller about the Pro Micros - he shipped them, but he has the same visibility into status as we do, so he couldn't provide any further updates.
 As such, I decided to purchase more and also pay for rush shipping.
 I'm happy to say that they will arrive tomorrow!